 Why SEPA Raises Money

-donation income needed has thus far been received.
-With your help, we look forward to exceeding our donation
+50% of the donation income needed has thus far been received.
+With your help, we look forward to exceeding our donation goal.

 Please give generously.

 Your donation is fully tax deductible.
 SEPA is now a registered non-profit, 501c3 organization.